This crockpot chicken and rice recipe combines classic flavors that will have everyone begging for more. Make it tonight in just a few hours!

 - Use dried herbs.
-Substitute dried thyme for the fresh, but reduce the amount by one-third since the flavor is more concentrated.
+Substitute dried thyme for fresh when making chicken and rice in the crockpot, but reduce the amount by one-third since the flavor is more concentrated.

-For this slow cooker chicken and rice recipe, the breasts are seared beforehand so they won’t take as long in the crockpot.
+For this chicken and rice crockpot recipe, the breasts are seared beforehand so they won’t take as long in the crockpot.
 This also ensures that the grains come out perfectly fluffy!

 That depends on what you’re making and how much time you have!
 The overall temperature is the same, it just takes longer to reach that temperature on Low.

-This particular recipe needs the High setting so the meat is cooked through and the rice doesn’t turn out too mushy.
+This particular chicken and rice crockpot recipe needs the High setting so the meat is cooked through and the rice doesn’t turn out too mushy.

 Crockpot Chicken and Rice + Video